На русском языке

 ~-\int {\left(-{\frac {8\pi G}{c^{2}}}D_{\alpha }J^{\alpha }+\Phi _{{\alpha \beta }}\Phi ^{{\alpha \beta }}\right){\sqrt {-g}}dx^{1}dx^{2}dx^{3}}={\frac {2}{c}}{\frac {d}{dt}}\left(\int {D^{\alpha }\Phi _{\alpha }^{{\ 0}}{\sqrt {-g}}dx^{1}dx^{2}dx^{3}}\right)+2\iint \limits _{S}{D^{\alpha }\Phi _{\alpha }^{{\ k}}n_{k}{\sqrt {-g}}dS}.

-The solution of equations
+Solution of equations

-Comparison of the equations of motion for particles in CTG and GTR shows their essential difference.
-The equation of motion in GTR for particles in view of the electromagnetic field and its energy-momentum tensor ~W^{{ik}} W i k {\displaystyle ~W^{ik}} has the form:
+Comparison of equations of motion for particles in CTG and GTR shows their essential difference.
+The equation of motion in GTR for particles in view of electromagnetic field and its stress-energy tensor ~W^{{ik}} has the form:

 ~ \frac{ d } {d \tau }\left(\frac{ dx^i } {d \tau } \right) + \Gamma^i_{ks} \frac{ dx^k } {d \tau } \frac{ dx^s } {d \tau } = \frac {1}{\rho_0}g^{in} F_{nk} j^k = -\frac {1}{\rho_0} \nabla_k W^{ik}.

-This equation of motion is not suitable for the description of reaction propulsion.
-Meanwhile, if in the equation of motion of the CTG (1) the mass density ~ \rho_0 bring in the derivative, then for the condition ~U_{\alpha }=u_{\alpha } for motion of solid-state particle in the equation will be the rate of change of momentum density of matter due to changes in mass density.
+This equation of motion is not suitable for description of reaction propulsion.
+Meanwhile, if in the equation (2) of motion of CTG the mass density ~ \rho_0 bring in the derivative, then with condition ~U_{\alpha }=u_{\alpha } for motion of solid-state particle in the equation will be the rate of change of momentum density of matter due to changes in mass density.

 ~ds^2 \ = \ g_{\mu\nu}(x) \ dx^{\mu} \ dx^{\nu}.